Ikomia-dev/IkomiaApi/doc/source/integration/index.md

 This will create a new directory called **"my_first_algo"** in "Ikomia/Plugins/Python/" directory.
 Inside this directory, you will find several files that make up your algorithm.

 3. The main file of your algorithm is **"my_first_algo_process.py"**.
 This file contains the Python code that implements your algorithm.
 You can open this file in a text editor or IDE to begin editing it.
-Here's an example of what your this file might look like:
+Here's an example of what this file might look like:
 ```python
 import copy